Numerical Calculation of Largest Lyapunov

 - Repeat steps 4-6 many times and calculate the average of

-You might wish to discard the first few values you obtain to be sure
+You might wish to discard the first few values you obtain to be

+maximum expansion.
 It is also a good idea to calculate a

-settled down to a unique number and to get

-indication of the
+settled down to a unique number and to get an indication of the

 reliability of the calculation.
-Sometimes, the
+Sometimes, the result

-is a good idea to verify that your
+significant digits.
+It is a good idea to verify that your

-and the number of iterations

-in the average.
+and the number of iterations included in the average.
 You

 may also want to test for unbounded orbits, since you will

 be meaningful in such a case.